 - Follow a diet program with low purine and low protein content

 If a person has kidney failure (glomerular filtration rate [GFR] less than 15 mL/min/1.73 m2), they may require initiation of dialysis based on their symptoms and GFR.
-Kidney transplant is also an option.
+A kidney transplant is also an option.